-Figure 3 Proportion of falls (n=53) and collisions (n=31) perceived to be due to infrastructure maintenance, infrastructure design, lack of cycling infrastructure, or intersection of infrastructure
+Figure 3 Proportion of falls and collisions perceived to be due to infrastructure maintenance, infrastructure design, lack of cycling infrastructure, or an intersection of infrastructure (collisions n=31, falls n=53)

-Tables 1 and 2 indicate the range of behaviours that cyclists reported having contributed to collisions and falls, respectively.
-For collisions, the most commonly reported contributory behavioural factor was motor vehicle driver inattention followed by inattention of other cyclists, the cyclist's own inattention, and pedestrian inattention.
-For falls, the most commonly reported contributory behavioural factor was the cyclist's own behaviour, with the single most frequently reported factor being failure to either unclip from cleats in time or of having insufficient experience in using cleats, followed by cyclist inattention and failing to adjust cycling behaviour to the conditions.
+Tables 2 and 3 indicate the range of behaviours that were reported by cyclists as having contributed to crashes.
+Table 2 shows that for collisions, the most commonly reported contributory behavioural factor was motor vehicle driver inattention followed by inattention of other cyclists, the cyclist's own inattention and pedestrian inattention.
+Table 3 shows that for falls, the majority were reported to be due to the cyclist's own behaviour with the single most frequently reported factor being failure to either unclip from cleats in time or of having insufficient experience in using cleats; followed by cyclist inattention and failing to adjust cycling behaviour to the conditions.

-Table 1 Number of reports of behavioural factors contributing to collisions
+Table 2 Number of reports of behavioural factors contributing to collisions

-Behavioural factors reported for collisions # of reports
+Behavioural factors reported for collisions Number of reports

+Motor vehicle driver behaviour (including bus and taxi

+drivers)

-Motor vehicle driver behaviour (including bus and taxi drivers) Driver inattention (e.g. failing to look out for cyclists before performing a manoeuvre) 28
+Driver inattention (e.g. the driver failing to look out for 28

+cyclists before performing a manoeuvre or changing lanes)

 Driver aggression 4

 Drivers not following or knowing the road rules 2

-Cyclist's own behaviour Cyclist inattention 10
+Cyclist's own behaviour

+Cyclist inattention 10

 Cyclist poor judgement 3

 Cyclists disobeying the road rules 1

 Cyclist fatigue 2

+Other cyclists

-Other cyclists Apparent inattention 13
+Apparent inattention 13

 Apparent disobedience of road rules 1

 Aggressive behaviour 1

+Pedestrians

-Pedestrians Inattention 5
+Inattention 5

 Aggression 2

 Appearing not to know road/ path rules 1

 Animal crossing the path of a cyclist 5

-Table 2 Number of reports of behavioural factors contributing to falls
+Table 3 Number of reports of behavioural factors contributing to falls

-Behavioural factors reported for falls # of reports Cyclist's own behaviour Cyclist inattention 13 Failing to adjust cycling behaviour to conditions 6 Cyclist's poor judgment (e.g. poor judgement of another's speed or position) 2 Cyclist distracted by something 2 Failure to either unclip from cleats in time or of having insufficient experience in using cleats 16 Disobeying or poor knowledge of the road rules 3 Carelessness or recklessness 3 Cyclist impaired by alcohol 2 Motor vehicle drivers Not looking out for cyclists/ travelling too close 4 Apparent disobedience of the road rules 1 Apparent aggressive behaviour or deliberately trying to cause a crash 3 Pedestrians Apparent poor knowledge of road rules 1 Construction workers not taking account of cyclist.
+Behavioural factors reported for falls Number of reports

+Cyclist's own behaviour

+Cyclist inattention 13

+Failing to adjust cycling behaviour to conditions 6

+Cyclist's poor judgment (e.g. poor judgement of another's 2

+speed or another's road or path position)

+Cyclist distracted by something 2

+Failure to either unclip from cleats in time or of having 16

+insufficient experience in using cleats

+Disobeying or poor knowledge of the road rules 3

+Carelessness or recklessness 3

+Cyclist impaired by alcohol 2

+Motor vehicle drivers

+Not looking out for cyclists/ travelling too close 4

+Apparent disobedience of the road rules 1

+Apparent aggressive behaviour or deliberately trying to cause 3

+a crash

+Pedestrians

+Pedestrian apparently having poor knowledge of road rules 1

+Construction workers didn't take account of cyclist.
 1